-The best bottled water is one from reverse osmosis technology in a reusable, stainless bottle, like from Hydro Flask and Klean.
+The best bottled water to go for is one that is not made from plastic such as the reusable, stainless steel bottle that uses reverse osmosis technology such as Hydro Flask or Klean Kanteen.

-But in times when bottled water on the go is must, look for brands with the NSF certification logo such as Ozarka, Culligan, Niagara, or Saratoga or choose glass bottled water, like Eden Springs and Voss.
+At times when bottled water on the-go is an absolute must, look for brands with the NSF certification logo such as Ozarka, Culligan, Niagara, or Saratoga or choose a brand that uses glass bottles such as, but not limited to Eden Springs and Voss.
+While they may be pricier, you can wash and refill them at home for multiple uses and they help save our planet!